thearunsinha/Keeper/README.md

-This project is deployed here.
+This project is deployed on Vercel.
 Please check it out on: https://keeper-thearunsinha.vercel.app/